wikixen/wikixen/README.md

 # Hi 👋, I'm Benny Hernandez & This is my Github
-I'm a recent graduate from Rutgers University whose currently interested in web dev🕸️ Plan to go back to school to get a B.S. in electrical & computer engineering🔌
+I'm a recent graduate from Rutgers University whose currently interested in web dev🕸️ Plan to go back to school to get a B.S. in computer engineering🔌

 You can use the following email to get in contact with me: bennylopezhernandez0@gmail.com